SSH File Transfer Protocol (SFTP) support for Azure Blob Storage

 Known supported clients

 The following clients have compatible algorithm support with SFTP for Azure Blob Storage.
 See Limitations and known issues with SSH File Transfer Protocol (SFTP) support for Azure Blob Storage if you're having trouble connecting.
+This list isn't exhaustive and may change over time.

 - AsyncSSH 2.1.0+